ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 Or changing over Webinterface right bottom of the root site. <br>

 # Webinterface:
 The watch also uses a web interface to make settings.
-The call is made via the IP address of the clock or "http://ledmatrixclock.local"<br>
+The call is made via the IP address of the clock or "http://ledmatrixuhr.local"<br>
 <br>
 # Software:
+New from version 7.0.2<br>
+Due to lack of memory, the entire software has been revised<br>
+Integration of a passive piezo buzzer.
+Activation via Captive Portal (Optional)<br>
 New from version 6.1.6/7/8<br>
 bug fix<br>
 New from version 6.1.5<br>